moxious/ottoman-contributions/README.md

 We use promises heavily, and we'd love to see a promisified Ottoman rather than using callbacks.
 In some cases we use `Promise.promisify`, but it'd be nice to explore options for making a native promises option.

+We don't know how many other people are using Ottoman.
+Making everything work by promises would be a breaking change; a second option is a wrapper, i.e. ottoman.Model vs. ottoman.PromiseModel where they have the same API, just one works via Promises.
+Open to discussion on other options.

 ### Query-defined methods on model instances